Beijing Hualian Group: Singapore

 On 3 January 2022, BHG Raffles City was closed down after a temporary lease called One Assembly, which occupies the space previously occupied by Robinsons after the closure in December 2020.
 Also, BHG opened one store in Jurong Point on 1 September 2016, but had eventually closed down on 13 February 2022 citing COVID-19 losses.
 BHG Clementi Mall had closed down on 6 March 2022 as well.
+BHG also closed down its Lot One, Choa Chu Kang branch in 2023.
+BHG has closed down its Junction 8 outlet on 13 April 2025.

+BHG will open a new outlet at Tampines Mall on 21 November 2025.